Privacy Practices Notice

 Right to Receive Confidential Communications by Alternative Means and at Alternative Locations – You have the right to request and receive confidential communications of PHI by alternative means and at alternative locations.
-(For example, you may not want a family member to know that you are seeing me.
-Upon your request, I will send your bills to another address.)
+(For example, you may request communications by phone, email, or postal mail and at another phone number or address.)

 Right to Inspect and Copy – You have the right to inspect or obtain a copy (or both) of PHI in my mental health and billing records used to make decisions about you for as long as the PHI is maintained in the record.
 I may deny your access to PHI under certain circumstances, but in some cases, you may have this decision reviewed.
 On your request, I will discuss with you the details of the request and denial process.

 Right to Amend – You have the right to request an amendment of PHI for as long as the PHI is maintained in the record.
 I may deny your request.
 On your request, I will discuss with you the details of the amendment process.